It's Not Just About the Boots

 Injinji Outdoor Midweight Weight Crew NuWool

-Best For Preventing Blisters: Yes, Injinji’s separated toe design is definitely different, but it’s also ideal for hiking.
+Yes, Injinji’s separated toe design is definitely different, but it’s also ideal for hiking.
 Separated toes mean less rubbing and friction from skin-to-skin contact, which in turn means fewer blisters.
-The style can feel strange at first, but doesn’t take long to get used to and is actually incredibly comfortable.
+The style can feel strange at first, but it doesn’t take long to get used to and is actually incredibly comfortable.
 Like any high-quality hiking sock, Injinji’s is constructed with supportive arch compression, a mesh top and, yet again, merino wool.
-If you can’t get past the look, just remember: once your feet are in your boots, nobody will know any better.
+If you can’t get past the look, just remember: once your feet are in your boots, nobody will be the wiser.

 Materials: 64% NuWool, 33% nylon, 3% Lycra